 Strategic Guidance on Sustainability

 The USC Strategic Plan 2021-2024 is the overarching plan that determines all sustainability efforts at USC.
-The University’s Sustainability Governing Policy provides a framework for sustainable and responsible practices, activities and operations at USC.
+The University’s Sustainability Operational Policy provides a framework for sustainable and responsible practices, activities and operations at USC.
 The sustainability policy sets out the University’s commitment to sustainability as below:

-Linked to the sustainability policy are the Sustainability procedures that guide sustainable workplace practices and a framework for measuring success against targets which is reportable by cost centre managers across USC.
+Linked to the sustainability policy are the Sustainability Procedures that guide sustainable workplace practices and a framework for measuring success against targets which is reportable by cost centre managers across USC.
 Those workplace practices are highlighted in the Sustainability Onboarding session for new USC employees, as well as in the Sustainable Employee Checklist.

 Furthermore, USC is also a signatory to the Talloires Declaration which sets out ten actions agreed by Vice Chancellors worldwide to reduce the natural resource consumption and emissions produced as a result of the University’s activities.